Skip to content

 Flexible themes

-When macros created directly inside ui.html or unconditionaly re-exported as in example above, child theme cannot override these macros using the following code:
+When macros created directly inside ui.html or unconditionaly re-exported as in example above, child theme cannot override these macros.
+The code below DOES NOT work:

 {% ckan_extends %}